robert-dorna/robert-dorna/Robert_Dorna_CV.md

 > rdorna8@gmail.com | **+48 509 980 130** | https://github.com/robert-dorna | no other SM

-I'm a minimalist (who can pack all his belongings into one backpack), self-motivated, and self-taught problem solver mainly interested in healthcare, philosophy, and software architecture<br/>(I love things such as Gall's Law and https://minifesto.org).
+I'm a minimalist (who can pack all his belongings into one backpack), self-disciplined, and self-taught problem solver mainly interested in healthcare, philosophy, and software architecture<br/>(I love things such as Gall's Law and https://minifesto.org).
 Programming is my everyday hobby.

-I'm primarily a `C++` and `React` developer (my main two technologies).
-Bold below means<br/>that I was fluent or confident with a given tool; everything else I used and learned on the go.
+I'm primarily a `C++` and `React` developer.
+Bold below means that I was fluent or confident with a given tool; everything else I used and learned on the go.

 ### Experience